Itadri/Itadri/README.md

 i spek polsih adn english lol.......................................

 pls if youre uncomfortabnle with myw eird humor hten justr plspls tell me BRO I WILL ACT NORMAL AROUDN YOU BRO!!!!!!!!!!!!!!!!!!!!! thats a lie lol i dont care tbh... (i only care if were close........)

+sybau (''shut your bitch ass up'' for short if someone doesnt know the slang lol) and dont even approach me if youre transphobic, homohpobic or a zoo/pedophile llooooollloloololol............... or a groomer, you shuld kill urselg atp lol. im deadass

+im acyually deaf irl!!!!!!!!1 i was born deaf!!!!!!!! loloolollol....................... also plspsplspslpsdlspalfowmeawomfae i make alot of grammar mistakes lollol............... deal with it